-To pass the CA course, students must make at least 70% overall in the course.
+To pass the CA course, all students (including BRIDGE) must make at least 70% overall in the course.

 Scores will be reported within 24 hrs of each assessment exercise.
 These scores provide you with information to assess your progress.
 The level of performance on the internal examination provide a good estimate of the performance level which can be expected on national examination, such as NBME Subject Examinations and the USMLE (see below).